-When you are pregnant, your body is undergoing so many changes each day.
+When you are pregnant, your body undergoes many changes each day.
 It’s hard to keep up!
-But even after baby is born, the body continues to change and for many women.
-They may see permanent changes to their bodies and minds postpartum.
-If you are currently pregnant or recently given birth, you are probably already prepared for changing breasts, irregular periods and even hair loss.
-But what about those postpartum body changes that you aren’t prepared for?
-We discuss a few here!
+Even after the baby is born, the body continues to change for many women.
+They may see permanent changes to their bodies and minds postpartum.3,4 If you are currently pregnant or recently gave birth, you are probably already prepared for the common postpartum symptoms, such as changing breasts, irregular periods, and even hair loss.3,5 But what about those postpartum body changes you may not be expecting?
+We discuss a few of them here!

 My own mother’s feet grew one size with each kid!
-After two kids, she had to officially throw out all her shoes and start her collection over again.
-When I was younger, I thought this was crazy but it’s actually extremely common.
-When we are pregnant, our feet swell and for many women.
-The ligaments and muscles that swelled never return to their original state.
-This is also true for your hands.
-Many new mothers have said that even after all their baby weight has been shed, their extremities like their hands and feet remained at their new, larger size.
+After two kids, she had to officially throw out all her shoes and start her collection again.
+I thought this was unbelievable when I was younger, but it’s extremely common.6 When we’re pregnant, our feet swell.7 The ligaments and muscles that swell during pregnancy often never return to their original state.8 Many new mothers have said that even after they’ve lost the baby weight, their extremities, like their hands and feet, remained at their new, larger size.

 This is true for texture, too.
-Many moms have reported seeing their bright strands turn a bit darker or even change from super straight to curly seemingly overnight!
-Hormones may be to blame for the hair change.
-However, with your body changing so much, it makes sense that your hair would follow suit.
+Many moms have reported seeing their bright strands turn a bit darker or change from super straight to curly seemingly overnight.
+Hormones may be to blame for the hair change.3 However, with your body changing so much postpartum, it makes sense your hair would follow suit.

 If you are concerned about your hair changing, don’t be!
-Blondes can keep their hair bright post-baby by seeing a colorist or at-home hair dying.
-Those who don’t want to reach for chemicals can use a purple shampoo instead, which help to instantly brighten locks with one wash.
-As far as texture changes, invest in some good hot tools, try out new hairstyles, and embrace the new you!
+Blondes can keep their hair bright post-baby by seeing a colorist or trying at-home hair dye.
+Those who don’t want to reach for chemicals can use a purple shampoo, which helps brighten locks instantly with one wash.
+Regarding texture changes, invest in some hot tools, try out new hairstyles, and embrace the new you.
 You may come to love your new post-baby look.

-It’s a small change, but after you give birth, you may seem to never quite be able to quench your thirst.
-For women who are breastfeeding, the thirsty feeling may be intensified even more.
-This is likely to subside after a few weeks or so, but in the meantime, the best thing you can do is keep water near you at all times!
-This includes while you are on the run: invest in a water bottle you love and take it with you everywhere.
-Not only will this keep you from feeling thirsty all the time, but it will keep you and baby extra healthy.
+It’s a small postpartum change, but your body may never seem able to quench its thirst after giving birth.9 For breastfeeding women, the thirsty feeling may be intensified even more.10 This is likely to subside after a few weeks or so.
+In the meantime, the best thing you can do is always keep water near you!
+This includes while you are on the run; invest in a water bottle you love and take it everywhere.
+Not only will this keep you from feeling thirsty all the time, but it will keep you and your baby extra healthy.

-Do you remember that feeling during pregnancy where you were easily forgetting things and seemed to just feel a bit lost?
-This is a phenomenon called pregnancy brain, but it’s actually not just for pregnancy!
-Pregnancy brain can live on post-baby for many women — so many in fact, that it has been dubbed “mom brain” instead.
-Your hormones are raging, your body is changing and you suddenly have this huge responsibility you didn’t have before, so it’s okay for your brain to have a hard time keeping up.
-If your mom brain gets to be too much, try meditating, taking deep breaths and most of all, giving yourself a break!
+Do you remember that feeling during pregnancy when you forgot things and felt slightly lost?
+This phenomenon is called “pregnancy brain,” and it’s not just for pregnancy!
+Pregnancy brain continues post-baby for many women — so many that it’s been dubbed “mom brain” instead.
+Your hormones are raging, your body is changing, and you suddenly have this huge, new responsibility, so it’s okay for your brain to have difficulty keeping up postpartum.11 If your mom brain gets to be too much, try meditating, taking deep breaths, and, most of all, giving yourself a break.